shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 - for a negative balance: Storage volume (GB) = abs(End-of-month balance) / 8 + 100

 **Rules Depending on the Storage Calculation Model:**
-1. **Storage volume is allocated based on the end-of-month balance:**
+**1. Storage volume is allocated based on the end-of-month balance:**
 The basic formula is applied.

 <details>